-Hi Ms. Vicki,
+Dear Ms. Vicki,

 She calls me continually, literally hundreds of times a day.
-She broke out the windshield of my brand new Camaro, vandalized my apartment and stole some of my things.
+She broke out the windshield of my brand-new Camaro, vandalized my apartment and stole some of my things.

 I don't know what she may do next.
 Any advice?

 - Avoid all social network interaction.
-Do not text her, Facebook, MySpace or even connect with her on Twitter.
+Do not text her, Facebook, or even connect with her on Twitter.
 She is bad news.
 She thinks you are calling because you are still interested in having an intimate relationship.
 You cannot be platonic friends with this woman.
 Put mega-distance between the two of you.

 - Change your cell phone number or at least delete the outgoing message on your phone.
-Trust me; she will call just to listen to voice on the message.
+Trust me: She will call just to listen to voice on the message.
 Hearing your voice gives her a tingle, but her reaction will mean negative consequences for you.

 - Tell your family and friends to distance themselves from her.
 Ask them not to provide any information to her about you.
-They should simply say “I don’t feel comfortable talking about him to you."
+They should simply say, “I don’t feel comfortable talking about him to you."
 See how easy that is?

 - Avoid going to places where she hangs out or where you know you will run into her.
 You don’t need a confrontation.
 Besides, she is not grounded in reality.
-If she has any contact with you it will send her spiraling downward and give her false hope.
+If she has any contact with you, it will send her spiraling downward and give her false hope.

 Stalking is a serious offense.
 It's impossible for any psychologist or other psychotherapist to foretell another person’s mental health or what their reactions will be to a certain event.
 We can only make diagnoses, and give warnings and insight about perpetrators.